spe-uob/2021-AIWorkflow/README.md

 - Backend: Python, using [FastAPI][8]
 - Database: [mongoDB][11]

 ### 1.3.2.
-1.3.2 Set up
+Set up

- Firstly make sure you have installed all the prerequisites.
+- Clone the repository: `git clone git@github.com:spe-uob/2021-AIWorkflow.git`

- And then clone the repository: `git clone git@github.com:spe-uob/2021-AIWorkflow.git`
+- Follow the guide below to setup for development or deployment, depending on your usage.

 ---